Ernst Mach: Early life

+Professional research

+In 1864, Mach became professor of mathematics at the University of Graz after having declined a chair in surgery at the University of Salzburg.
+In 1866, he was appointed professor of physics.
+During this period, Mach continued his work in psycho-physics and in sensory perception.
+In 1867, he took the chair of experimental physics at Charles-Ferdinand University, where he stayed for 28 years before returning to Vienna.
+In 1871, he was elected a member of the Royal Bohemian Society of Sciences.

 Mach's main contribution to physics involved his description and photographs of spark shock-waves and then ballistic shock-waves.
 He described how when a bullet or shell moved faster than the speed of sound, it created a compression of air in front of it.
 Using schlieren photography, he and his son Ludwig photographed the shadows of the invisible shock waves.
-During the early 1890s Ludwig invented a modification of the Jamin interferometer that allowed for much clearer photographs.
+During the early 1890s, Ludwig invented a modification of the Jamin interferometer that allowed for much clearer photographs.
 But Mach also made many contributions to psychology and physiology, including his anticipation of gestalt phenomena, his discovery of the oblique effect and of Mach bands, an inhibition-influenced type of visual illusion, and especially his discovery of a non-acoustic function of the inner ear that helps control human balance.

-One of the best-known of Mach's ideas is the so-called "Mach principle", concerning the physical origin of inertia.
-This was never written down by Mach, but was given a graphic verbal form, attributed by Philipp Frank to Mach himself, as, "When the subway jerks, it's the fixed stars that throw you down."
+One of the best-known of Mach's ideas is the so-called Mach principle, the physical origin of inertia.
+This was never written down by Mach but was given a graphic verbal form, attributed by Philipp Frank to Mach: "When the subway jerks, it's the fixed stars that throw you down."

+In 1900, Mach became godfather of physicist Wolfgang Ernst Pauli, who was also named after him.

-Mach also became well known for his philosophy, developed in close interplay with his science.
-Mach defended a type of phenomenalism recognizing only sensations as real.
-This position seemed incompatible with the view of atoms and molecules as external, mind-independent things.
-He famously declared, after an 1897 lecture by Ludwig Boltzmann at the Imperial Academy of Science in Vienna: "I don't believe that atoms exist!"
-From about 1908 to 1911, Max Planck criticized Mach's reluctance to acknowledge the reality of atoms as incompatible with physics.
-Einstein's 1905 demonstration that the statistical fluctuations of atoms allowed measurement of their existence without direct individuated sensory evidence marked a turning point in the acceptance of atomic theory.
-Some of Mach's criticisms of Newton's position on space and time influenced Einstein, but later Einstein realized that Mach was basically opposed to Newton's philosophy and concluded that his physical criticism was not sound.
+Mach was also well-known for his philosophy, developed in close interplay with his science.
+He defended a type of phenomenalism, recognizing only sensations as real.
+That position seemed incompatible with the view of atoms and molecules as external, mind-independent things.
+After an 1897 lecture by Ludwig Boltzmann at the Imperial Academy of Science in Vienna, Mach said, "I don't believe that atoms exist!"

-In 1898 Mach survived a paralytic stroke, and in 1901 he retired from the University of Vienna and was appointed to the upper chamber of the Austrian parliament.
+In 1898, Mach survived a paralytic stroke, and in 1901, he retired from the University of Vienna and was appointed to the upper chamber of the Austrian Parliament.
 On leaving Vienna in 1913, he moved to his son's home in Vaterstetten, near Munich, where he continued writing and corresponding until his death in 1916, one day after his 78th birthday.